Thank you for visiting our website and using our products and services.

 Registration for the Service is not required to simply view the Site.
 If you elect to register for the Service, Return Path asks you for information that enables us to provide the Service.
 You will be registering with Return Path on the form provided and such registration may require you to provide contact information such as your name and email address.

 From time to time, we may collect general, non-personal, statistical information about the use of the Site and the Service, such as how many visitors visit a specific page on the Site, how long they stay on that page, and which hyperlinks, if any, they “click” on.
 We collect this information through the use of technologies such as “cookies” and “IP addresses”, which are discussed in greater detail below.
-We may also group this information into aggregate visitor data in order to describe the use of the Site and Service to our existing or potential business partners or other third parties, or in response to a government request.
+We may also group this information into aggregate visitor data in order to describe the use of the Site and Service to our existing or potential business partners or other third parties (such as Google Analytics), or in response to a government request.
 However, please be assured that this aggregate data will in no way personally identify you, other list members or any other visitors to the Site.

 An IP address is a number that’s automatically assigned to your computer whenever you’re surfing the web.
 Web servers, the computers that “serve” web pages, automatically identify your computer by its IP address.
 Company collects IP addresses for purposes of system administration, to report aggregate information to third parties and to track the use of the Site.
 When visitors request pages from the Site or click on a link in a mailing sent through the Service our servers log the visitors’ IP addresses.
 We reserve the right to use IP addresses to identify a visitor or list member when it will enhance the users experience or if we feel it is necessary to enforce compliance with the Site’s policies or to protect Company, the Site, its visitors, the Service, our Internet Service Provider partners, the list members or others.